4 Expert Tools to Track the First Tropical Storm of the Season

 Flash flooding is one of the top weather-related killers in the world.
 This freshwater flooding has been responsible for more than half the deaths from tropical storms or hurricanes in the U.S. over the past 30 years.

-The guidance shows the threat of flash flooding over the next two hours with a simple three-tiered risk level: Elevated, high, or very high.
-The model uses a high-resolution 23-yearlong historical dataset of soil-moisture evolution and runoff, then matches it with recent rainfall rates and short-term modeling to pinpoint where an extreme event is likely to occur.
+The guidance shows the threat of flash flooding over the next two hours with a superficial three-tiered risk level: Elevated, high, or very high.
+The model uses a high-resolution 23-year-long historical dataset of soil-moisture evolution and runoff, then matches it with recent rainfall rates and short-term modeling to pinpoint where an extreme event is likely.
 You can read more on this product from our case study on the flash flood event earlier this spring in Birmingham, AL.

 The rainfall can add up quickly during a tropical event.
-And there can be significant outcomes if it all comes down over a short amount of time versus being more spread out across several hours.
-Datasets on historical rainfall accumulations at multiple iterations can clear up where the rainfall rates are problematic versus just a nuisance.
+And there can be significant outcomes if it all comes down over a short time versus being more spread across several hours.
+Datasets on historical rainfall accumulations at multiple iterations can clear where rainfall rates are problematic versus just a nuisance.

-Storm total rainfall accumulations from the tropical system exceeded 12 inches in parts of Southwest Florida, but the most problematic flooding occurred in the Miami metro area where more than 8 inches fell in 24 hours.
+Storm total rainfall accumulations from the tropical system exceeded 12 inches in Southwest Florida.
+Still, the most problematic flooding occurred in the Miami metro area, where more than 8 inches fell in 24 hours.

 The data products shared in this story are available to developers in the Baron API or for use by emergency response personnel in the Baron Threat Net web application.
-Baron experts will also be standing by for decision support all hurricane season long.
+Baron experts will also stand by for decision support all through hurricane season.